 The Samsara Vehicle Gateway (VG) detects harsh events, such as harsh brakes, accelerations, turns, and crashes.
-After installation, Samsara assigns harsh event thresholds based on the automatically detected vehicle type.
-Each harsh event surfaces in Harsh Event Reports and for Safety Event Review in the Safety Inbox.
+After installation, Samsara assigns harsh event thresholds based on the detected vehicle type, with configurable sensitivity levels for harsh acceleration, braking, and turning per vehicle type.
+Each harsh event surfaces in Harsh Event Reports and for Reviewing Safety Events in the Safety Inbox.

 To raise a harsh event in the Samsara dashboard, the following minimum criteria must be met: